dcos/dcos/docs/windows.md

     # Download the compressed tarball
     curl.exe -O <url_to_tarball>/dcos_generate_config.windows.tar.xz

+    # Extract the docker image and install script.
+Note that you will need
+    # to install 7-Zip from https://www.7-zip.org/download.html.
+    # Extraction looks like this:
+    & cmd /c "$env:ProgramFiles\7-zip\7z.exe e dcos_generate_config.windows.tar.xz -so | $env:ProgramFiles\7-zip\7z.exe x -si -ttar"

-    # Run the extracted script
+    # Run the extracted script to load and run the docker image
     & dcos_generate_config.ps1

 ```